HugoOlsson/sighted-app/readme.md

 ```

+The GROUP_ID is completely optional to use.
+If you leave it empty, prints will just add to the bottom of timeline like regular behavior.

 ### Sharing

 When your project outputs prints, the app will store them to disk and index them.
 This creates a folder with binary files on your computer.
 By sharing this folder, you can easily give it to someone else for inspection without they having to recalculate any of the data.